ScottFeichter/node-essentials-scott/lessons/lesson3-express-concepts.md

 ## **Lesson Overview**

-**Learning objective**: Students will learn what Express is and how it Augments Node to make an easy and comprehensive framework for the development of web applications.
-Students will get some foundational knowledge of Internet protocols, REST APIs, and JSON.
+**Learning objective**:  Students will get some foundational knowledge of Internet protocols, REST APIs, and JSON.
+Students will learn more about what Express is and how it augments Node to make an easy and comprehensive framework for the development of web applications.
 Students will learn the basic elements of an Express application and the purpose of each.

 **Topics**

-1. What is Express?
+1. Review: What is Express?
 2. Internet Basics
+3. HTTP
-3. REST and JSON
+4. REST and JSON
-4. Elements of an Express Application
+5. What do Route Handlers Do In Express?
-5. Middleware Functions, Route Handlers, and Express Error Handling
+6. Middleware Functions, Route Handlers, and Error Handling
-6. Parsing an HTTP Request
+7. Parsing an HTTP Request

-## **3.1 What is Express**
+## **3.1 Review: What is Express**

 As we have seen, all of the elements needed to create a web application are provided by Node, including network API access, the HTTP server, event handlers, streams, etc.  Express assembles these in an easy to use framework, where the flow of control is easily understood and where each of the elements is compact and easily created.
-We will give specific illustration of this below.
-Express is very widely used, and as a result, it has a comprehensive ecosystem of additional plug-in packages that facilitate data exchange, HTTP requist parsing, and the construction of HTTP responses for the applications you create.
+Express is very widely used, and as a result, it has a comprehensive ecosystem of additional plug-in packages that facilitate data exchange, HTTP request parsing, and the construction of HTTP responses for the applications you create.
+But, to use it effectively, you need to understand the protocols and data flows involved, so this lesson describes them.

-## **3.2 Internet Basics.**
+## **3.2 Internet Basics**

 All Internet traffic is based on layers of protocols.
 The Internet runs on IP: Internet Protocol.
 When data is sent over the Internet, it is broken up into packets.
 Each packet has a source address, a destination address, a protocol and a port.
 The addresses are four part numbers like 9.28.147.56.
 The protocol is also a number, indicating what kind of packet it is, and the port is also a number, which endpoints use to figure out which process on a machine should get the packet.
 A network of routers figures out where the destination machine is and forwards the packet.